Azure/iotedgedev/README.md

 The project was created by Microsofties that work with IoT Edge customers, who have found it very helpful.
 We hope to get a variation of this officially supported by the Azure IoT team in the near future.
 Your contributions and feedback to this project will help us build an amazing developer experience, so please do not hesitate to participate.

-Please see [Azure IoT Edge Dev Resources](https://github.com/jonbgallant/azure-iot-edge-dev) for links to official docs and other Edge dev information.
+Please see [Azure IoT Edge Dev Resources](https://github.com/jonbgallant/azure-iot-edge-dev) for links to official docs and other IoT Edge dev information.

 ## Setup
 ### Azure Setup